Jahia/widen-asset-picker/README.md

 ![](./doc/images/040_nodeArch.png)

-From this 5 node types only `wdennt:widenReference` is accessible thought the creation menu.
+From this 5 node types only `wdennt:widenReference` is accessible through the creation menu.

 #### wdennt:widenReference
-This node type is the only accessible thought the creation menu.
+This node type is the only accessible through the creation menu.
 In other words, to add a widen asset into a page, a contributor must create new `wdennt:widenReference` alias *Widen* in the UI.

 ![](./doc/images/0011_menuSelect2.png)